last updated 9/3/18 - #13 update

 25. DO Chiropractic care for Royal & Standard Poodle health.
 Max above melts into Dr. Mark's arms after his adjustment...

 In 2009, MN passed the law for small animal services to perform chiropractic work on small animals.
-The chiropractors who wanted to do this had to take their training.

 Our/your puppies are chiropractic adjusted before they leave to their new homes.
 Thank You Dr. Mark LaVallie!!